2007 Ontario electoral reform referendum

 A referendum was held on October 10, 2007, on the question of whether to establish a mixed member proportional representation (MMP) system for elections to the Legislative Assembly of Ontario.
 The vote was strongly in favour of the existing plurality voting or first-past-the-post (FPTP) system.

+As of 2025, this is the most recent referendum in Ontario.

 Background

 Currently, Ontario elects Members of Provincial Parliament (MPPs) using the single member plurality, or first-past-the-post (FPTP), system.
 In this system, each voter gives one vote to a candidate in an electoral district; the candidate with the most votes wins.
 In most cases, the party with the most elected candidates is asked to form a government.

 The initiative to reform this system was first proposed in 2001 by the Liberal Party opposition leader of the time, Dalton McGuinty.
 The impetus for the proposal was at least in part the experience of the province with two successive majority governments elected in three consecutive elections with less than 50% of the popular vote, the NDP from 1990-95 under Bob Rae (elected in 1990 with only 38% of the popular vote), and the Conservatives, twice elected with 45% of the vote in 1995 and 1999 under Mike Harris.
 When the Harris government enacted sweeping changes in public services, a feeling developed that both of these governments lacked a sufficient democratic mandate to justify the extent of such changes.
 The Liberals won a landslide majority of their own in October 2003, winning 70% of the seats with 45% of the vote.

-On November 18, 2004, Premier McGuinty announced that a citizens’ assembly would be established to examine the FPTP electoral system and recommend possible changes to be voted upon by referendum in the next provincial election.
+On November 18, 2004, Premier McGuinty announced that a citizens' assembly would be established to examine the FPTP electoral system and recommend possible changes to be voted upon by referendum in the next provincial election.
 Enabling legislation to implement these measures —the Election Amendment Act, 2005— received Royal Assent on June 13, 2005.
-It included provisions for Elections Ontario to select volunteers for a Citizens’ Assembly on Electoral Reform.
+It included provisions for Elections Ontario to select volunteers for a Citizens' Assembly on Electoral Reform.
 An all-party Committee on Electoral Reform was also created to consider and report on options for electoral reform.
 Its report was submitted in November 2005.
 It included a number of recommendations and defined the Citizen's Assembly's mandate.

 The Ontario Citizen's Assembly was modeled primarily on the British Columbia Citizens' Assembly on Electoral Reform established as the first of its kind in 2002, leading up to the British Columbia referendum in 2005.
 It was composed of 103 members, one from each of Ontario's existing ridings, including 51 women, 51 men, and one native member.
 Its deliberations began in September 2006 and ended with the Assembly's final meeting on April 28, 2007.
 Proceedings included a learning phase as members learned about the strengths and weaknesses of different electoral systems, a period of public consultations, and a "deliberative" phase during which the Assembly came to a consensus on its recommendations.